Why your autoflower is not flowering – and how to fix it

 Why your autoflowers aren’t flowering – and what to do

 Autoflowers are some of the easiest types of cannabis strains to grow.
-While they are easier, it can still take some tinkering to get them to flower appropriately.
-Let’s look over some of the most common culprits that could make autoflowers not flower.
+While they’re generally low maintenance, even experienced growers can occasionally face the problem of an autoflower not flowering.
+Let’s look over some of the most common culprits that could cause this issue and how to resolve them.

 • Nutrient deficiencies